 Financing of Unfunded Actuarial Accrued Liabilities.
-Unfunded actuarial accrued liabilities were amortized by level (principal & interest combined) percent-of-payroll contributions over a period of 26 years.
+Unfunded actuarial accrued liabilities were amortized by (principal & interest combined) level dollar contributions over a period of 25 years.
+This is a change from the method used in previous valuations, which developed level percent of payroll contributions.